dylaron/m5stack_metronome/README.md

 - An indicator runs around the ring every measure / bar (4 beats).
 - Whole ring flashes on every beat.
 Downbeat or upbeat configurable.
 - First beat accented (stronger flash, higher buzz tone)
-- Left and Right buttons to adjust the BPM on the fly.
+- Adjust the BPM on the fly.
+- Press '-' and '+' at the same time to mute/unmute.
 - 'tap to set BPM' by long press the middle button when stopped.
 Metronome starts automatically after 5 taps.

 # Bill of material